Car Insurance Premium Continue to Increase

 Despite these warning signs, there is still some hope that the Civil Liability Bill that was introduced to the country in the Queen’s Speech last month, is going to help curb the size and rate of increases.
 It will, hopefully, do this by making it more difficult to make claims for dubious whiplash injuries.
 According to insurers, whiplash and other fraudulent injury claims are continuing to push up the cost of car insurance.

-Insurance providers want the Government to move faster on this.
-The director-general of the ABI (Association of British Insurers), Huw Evans has said that with inflation increasing, premiums at an all-time high and public funds under strain, it is more than a little concerning that Government has not yet committed to a fairer system.
+Insurance providers want the Government to move faster on this potential change to the calculation method.
+The director-general of the ABI (Association of British Insurers) Huw Evans has said that with inflation increasing, premiums at an all-time high and public funds under strain, it is more than a little concerning that Government has not yet committed to a fairer system.

 He said at the time that they were pleased with the fact that Government is bringing a Civil Liability Bill forward that can reform compensation claims of the fraudulent whiplash kind, but that the discount rate needs to be looked at too.